opinion

 In the U.K., bank-to-bank solution Faster Payments allows consumers to circumvent the card networks.
 A few of our merchants have integrated Faster Payments and one of them, a large cam merchant, reported a 20% increase in U.K. transactions after implementing it.

-In the meantime, we are keeping a close eye on pay-by-bank solutions and how they can help lower processing costs, reduce fraud and increase conversion rates.
+In the meantime, we are keeping a close eye on pay-by-bank solutions and how they lower processing costs, reduce fraud and increase conversion rates.
 At a time when the cost of everything seems to be going up, pay-by-bank could be a welcome way to bring at least some costs down.

 Cathy Beardsley is president and CEO of Segpay, a merchant services provider offering a wide range of custom financial solutions including payment facilitator, direct merchant accounts and secure gateway services.
 Under her direction, Segpay has become one of four companies approved by Visa to operate as a high-risk internet payment services provider.
 Segpay offers secure turnkey solutions to accept online payments, with a guarantee that funds are kept safe and protected with its proprietary Fraud Mitigation System and customer service and support.
 For any questions or help, contact sales@segpay.com or compliance@segpay.com.